spdx/spdx-3-model/model/Dataset/Properties/anonymizationMethodUsed.md

 SPDX-License-Identifier: Community-Spec-1.0

-# anonymizationnMethodUsed
+# anonymizationMethodUsed

 ## Summary

-The field describes the methods used to anonymmize the dataset (of fields in the dataset).
+Describes the anonymization methods used.

 ## Description

-The field describes the anonymization methods used.
+AnonymizationMethodUsed describes the methods used to anonymize the dataset (of fields in the dataset).

 ## Metadata